jnkather/new-colors-histology/README.md

 "New colors for histology: optimized bivariate color maps increase perceptual contrast in histological images" by Jakob Nikolas Kather, Cleo-Aron Weis, Alexander Marx, Alexander K. Schuster, Lothar R. Schad and Frank Gerrit Zöllner.

 This project will be published in PLOS ONE 2015.
 For a detailed description of the computational methods, please refer to the paper.
+Additional information is also available in the article supplements.
 The source code was tested in Matlab R2015a.

 ## Licenses